Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 • Note: Applicants who are completing high school must present the Certificate of Completion at the time of enrollment at the Brazilian institution, if selected.

-• Have a general high school average of at least 60% (C)
+• Have an overall high school average of 60% (C) or higher

-• Have one or more financial sponsors who can send resources for your maintenance in Brazil.
-Vacancies in the Program are free, but every student must prove sufficient funds to afford their stay in Brazil.
+• Have one or more financial sponsors who can prove they can provide funds for your support in Brazil.
+The Program is free, but every student must prove sufficient funds to support themselves in Brazil.

 • Commit to returning to your country upon graduation